Los Angeles Almanac Logo

 Photo courtesy of Erdenebayar & Pixabay.com.

-California’s Record Rainfall for a 24-hour period was 25.83 inches, occurring January 22-23, 1943, at Hoegee's Camp in the San Gabriel Mountains, Los Angeles County (about 1.8 miles southeast of Mount Wilson and two miles north of Sierra Madre).
-Not only does this remain a record for California, it is the fourth highest rainfall amount for a 24-hour period in the entire United States.
+California’s Record Rainfall for a 24-hour period was 25.83 inches, occurring in January 1943.
+The event occured at Hoegee's Camp in the San Gabriel Mountains, Los Angeles County (about 1.8 miles southeast of Mount Wilson and two miles north of Sierra Madre).
+Not only does this remain a record for California, it is the fourth highest rainfall total for a 24-hour period anywhere in the United States.

-Hourly precipitation values for Hoegee's Campground indicated that the greatest 24-hour rainfall occurred between 1:00 AM on January 22nd to 1:00 AM on January 23rd.
-During that period, the storm delivered its record 25.83 inches (corrected from previous reports of 26.12 inches).
+Hourly precipitation values for Hoegee's Campground (at 2,500 feet elevation) indicated that this record event in 1943 occurred between 1:00 a.m on January 22nd to 1:00 a.m. on January 23rd.
+During this 24-hour period, a record 25.83 inches or rainfall were recorded (corrected from previous reports of 26.12 inches).

 Two post-storm reports by the Weather Bureau, Hydrometeorological Report #36 (Table 8-4, p.
 111) and Hydrometeorological Report #37 (Section 2-B-4, p.
 42, and Section 4-C-3, pp. 125-126), provide more meteorological detail for the event.